Malu202/tf-obj-detection-template/README.md

 ```Shell
  docker run --gpus all -v $PWD:/tmp -w /tmp --rm -it tf-obj-detection-template /bin/bash annotations.sh
 ```
-If you get an error, saying it can not find the images, you can safely ignore that.
-Now you should have two .record files in your workspace/annotation folder.
+Make sure there are no errors before continuing.
+Now you should have two .record files in your workspace/annotation folder each a few MB in size.

 #### Create a label map
 Create a file in the annotations directory named **label_map.pbtxt** and set its content to: